Kourosh-Davoudi/template/README.md

 - understanding the syntax of member functions
 - recognizing the flexibility of a class template

-**Problem:** The DynamicArray class is written to holds a list of integer.
+**Problem:** The <code>DynamicArray</code> class is written to holds a list of integer.
 Change the class to a template class in order to work with other types as well.
 For example, the class can holds a list of string, double and etc.

 ```C++
 #include <string>